jacekbwwa/Chess-AI-minimax-JB/README.md

 #### Board description:
 - The board consists of 64 squares, alternating 32 dark and 32 light squares.
 - Each player starts the game with 16 chess pieces placed on the board: 1 king, 1 queen, 2 rooks, 2 bishops, 2 knights, and 8 pawns.
 One player has black pieces, and the other white pieces.
 In "Player vs. AI" mode, the player has white pieces and the AI has black pieces.
 The white piece moves first.
-- Pieces are represented on the board using HTML symbols.
+- The pieces on the board are represented by chess symbols.

 #### Buttons description:
 - “Two Players” button – When pressed, the system initiates a chess game between two players (two-player mode).